For information about or to register for private music instruction, contact Melinda Haines at 260-481-6059 or email@example.com.

 Quality teaching is the highest priority of the CAA.
 The instructors, experts in their arts fields, are comprised of IPFW faculty or outstanding community arts teachers.
 A few are selected IPFW arts majors who teach under faculty supervision.

-Registration for private music instruction is underway for the spring/summer term running January 1 through August 31, 2015, but students may enter into instruction at any time of year.
-Private music instruction students must register via phone or person.
-Contact Susan Robart for more information or to register at 260-481-6713.
+Students may enter into instruction at any time of year.
+The fall terms runs September 1 through December 31; the spring/summer terms runs January 1 through August 31.
+New private music instruction students must register via phone or person.
+Contact Melinda Haines for more information or to register at 260-481-6059.
 Returning students should contact their instructor to determine the number and length of lessons for the fall term prior to registering.

 We love to educate your kids in the arts and keep them busy!
 The Community Arts Academy has classes scheduled all year long for kids pre-K through grade 12 (and even a few options for adults!).
 To learn more about our most recent class lineup, check out these interviews, stories and photos: